H.S. GIRLS SOCCER: Foxboro comes out swinging in tourney debut blowout

 FOXBORO — The Foxboro High girls soccer team scored early and often on Friday, rolling past No. 42 Diman Regional Voke, 8-0, in the first round of the MIAA Division 3 tournament.

-The win earns Foxboro, the No. 23 seed, a road match at No. 10 Dedham on Sunday at 2 p.m.
+The win earned Foxboro, the No. 23 seed, a road match at No. 10 Dedham on Sunday, where the Warriors fell, 2-1, in double overtime to end their season.

-The Warriors opened the scoring in the sixth minute of play, with Foxboro netting two goals within the minute by Maddie Luck and Shea Dorney.
+The Warriors opened the scoring against Diman Regional Voke in the sixth minute of play, with Foxboro netting two goals within a minute from Maddie Luck and Shea Dorney.

 From there, the Warriors played with noticeable confidence, boosted by the energy from second-year defender Luck’s quick tally.